A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Application of Trained Deep Neural Network

-Notice that the triangle singularity interpretation, using label (0), for the $P_\psi^N(4312)^+$ is consistently ruled out by the two trained DNN models.
-Although in the case of the DNN A inference using a normal distribution, there is a small count of predictions for label (0), as seen in Figure~\ref{fig:infer_gauss}, it is only around 3\% of the total inputted experimental line shapes and may be negligible.
-Recall that in the initial analysis done by LHCb in \cite{LHCb:2019kea}, the triangle interpretation was ruled out due to the lack of hadron-rescattering threshold and the unrealistic parameters required to reproduce the line shape, as discussed in section \ref{sec:trianglesingularity}.
+Notice that the triangle singularity interpretation for the $P_\psi^N(4312)^+$ is consistently ruled out by all of the trained DNN models.
+Although in the case of the DNN 1 inference, there is a small count of predictions for the triangle singularity, it is only around 8\% of the total inputted experimental line shapes and has a significant deviation from pole-based interpretation.
+The remaining trained DNN models interprets the same but with negligible number of predictions corresponding to triangle singularity.
+Recall that in the initial analysis done by LHCb \cite{LHCb:2019kea}, the triangle interpretation was ruled out due to some physical constraints, as discussed in section \ref{sec:trianglesingularity}.
 Here, in our result, the triangle interpretation is ruled out by using only pure line-shape analysis with the help of trained DNN.
-This result is made more significant when we recall that we purposefully used the unrealistic triangle mechanism in order to achieve line shapes with prominent peaks that fit the experimental data, yet it is still not favored by the DNN and may consequently be ruled out as an interpretation for the origin of the $P_\psi^N(4312)^+$ state.
+This conclusion becomes even more significant when considering that we deliberately incorporated hypothetical triangle mechanisms in order to achieve line shapes with prominent peaks that fit the experimental data.
+Despite this, the DNN still does not favor the triangle interpretation, allowing it to be ruled out as a viable explanation for the origin of $P_\psi^N(4312)^+$.